conventional-changelog/standard-version/README.md

 _Having problems? want to contribute? join our [community slack](http://devtoolscommunity.herokuapp.com)_.

-> stop using `npm version`, use `standard-version` it rocks!

-Automatic versioning and CHANGELOG generation, using GitHub's squash button and [conventional commit messages](https://conventionalcommits.org).
+Automate versioning and CHANGELOG generation, with [semver](https://semver.org/) and [conventional commit messages](https://conventionalcommits.org).

 _how it works:_

 1. when you land commits on your `master` branch, select the _Squash and Merge_ option.
 2. add a title and body that follows the [Conventional Commits Specification](https://conventionalcommits.org).
-3. when you're ready to release to npm:
+3. when you're ready to release:
   1. `git checkout master; git pull origin master`
   2. run `standard-version`
-  3. `git push --follow-tags origin master && npm publish`
+  3. `git push --follow-tags origin master && npm publish _(or, `docker push`, `gem push`, etc.)_

 `standard-version` does the following:

-1. bumps the version in _package.json/bower.json_ (based on your commit history)
+1. bumps the version in metadata files (package.json, composer.json, etc).
 2. uses [conventional-changelog](https://github.com/conventional-changelog/conventional-changelog) to update _CHANGELOG.md_
 3. commits _package.json (et al.)_ and _CHANGELOG.md_
 4. tags a new release